 Policy & Practice Outputs

-Toolkit of cross-regional vulnerability/resilience factors
+Toolkit on cross-regional vulnerability/resilience factors

 Risk & Resilience Map